 Skip the burkini

 Dubai is a cosmopolitan city, with expats making up almost 85% of the population.
-There’s no need to cover your hair; shorts and t-shirts are fine in many places, and you can wear a bikini at the beach or by the pool.
+There’s no need to cover your hair, shorts and t-shirts are fine in many places, and you can wear a bikini at the beach or by the pool.
 It’s a glamorous city too, so dress to impress at brunch and out clubbing.
 In the malls, mosques and souqs, you should respect local Islamic culture by dressing modestly, which means shoulders and knees covered.

-It’s incredibly forward-looking
+Dubai is incredibly forward-looking